ProgramDoorToHeaven/DoorToHeaven-TaylorSeries/1996 and before/19900000_19280908_Artefacts_discovery.md

 We are excited by the new unknown symbols.
 They could be a writing system of an older civilization and the hieroglyphics accompanying them would typically be their translation.

 None of the symbols on the artefact is used twice.
 This indicates a logographic writing system.
 The text contains 39 distinct symbols.
-From this, we expect the writing system to use thousands of different symbols.
-The cartouche in the middle is probably a summary or a headline.
+Therefore, we expect the whole writing system to use thousands of different symbols.
+The cartouche in the middle is probably a summary or a headline containing the most important words from the text.

 Buried guardians